CLICK IMAGE TO ENLARGE (+)

 Technology Changes the Picture

 Current technology eliminates the need for additional powder booths and color modules for each color sprayed.
-This saves floor space, energy, and capital investment and provides the flexibility to spray any color without purchasing new equipment.
-Current technology also provides for color changes in as little as 5–10 min with powder reclaim systems and 20 seconds in non-reclaim systems.
+This saves floor space, energy and capital investment and provides the flexibility to spray any color without purchasing new equipment.
+Current technology also provides for color changes in as little as 5–10 minutes with powder reclaim systems and 20 seconds in non-reclaim systems.

 Color changes of less than 20 seconds were not even an option just a few years ago, but new technology allows for changing color on the fly with near instantaneous agility.
-There are also new spray guns employing “dense-phase” powder delivery that can achieve more than 70% first pass transfer efficiency.
-Not only does this provide excellent powder coverage for difficult parts, but also dramatically cuts down on the amount of powder used—and wasted.
+There are also new spray guns employing “dense-phase” powder delivery that can achieve more than 70 percent first-pass transfer efficiency.
+Not only does this provide excellent powder coverage for difficult parts, but it also dramatically cuts down on the amount of powder used—and wasted.

 To Recycle or Not to Recycle